RaviRjput/Car_price_prediction-Pr/README.md

-# Car_price_prediction-Pr
-This machine learning project predicts the resale price of used cars based on features like year, fuel type, seller type, and kilometers driven.
-It helps users estimate a fair price for their used vehicle using regression models.

 # 🚗 Car Price Prediction

 This project predicts the price of a used car based on features such as year, fuel type, transmission, and kilometers driven.